Magnit is developing a multi-format business model, striving to become closer to customers through a targeted approach to assortment management.

-A convenient store for everyday shopping with a large assortment of the most demanded food products and non-food goods at attractive prices.
-It is the most popular format: here, customers can quickly buy fresh dairy products, fruits and vegetables, bread, dry foods, flour and confectionery products, or household chemicals while spending minimum time.
+A convenient store for everyday shopping with a broad selection of the most demanded food products and non-food goods at attractive prices.
+It is the most popular format: here, customers can buy fresh dairy products, fruits and vegetables, bread, dry foods, flour and confectionery products, or household chemicals while spending minimum time.
 The Company opens Convenience stores in bedroom communities, business areas, and shopping malls.
 The format is split into three clusters: Metropolis (offers more leisure products and is designed according to ensure the best look & feel, focusing on ambiance, useful services, and digital solutions while maintaining attractive prices), City (has a balanced offer and focuses on the Fresh category), and Village (offers more household products).